 - Yoast SEO – helps you make search engine optimization tweaks and make your site more accessible to the search engines in general.

-- Google Analytics for WordPress – this one integrates your website with the most popular traffic analysis solution on the web.
+- MonsterInsights – integrates your website with Google Analytics – the most popular traffic analysis solution on the web.

 - UpdraftPlus – does automatic backups of your website.

-- WPForms – lets you add interactive contact forms to your website, which your visitors can use to reach you directly – much better than displaying your email in plain text on your site.
+- WPForms – lets you add interactive contact forms to your website, which your visitors can use to reach you directly.

 - Also look through this list of the most popular WordPress plugins of all time.
 You might find something interesting there as well.

 Installing plugins is simple.
-If it’s a free plugin that we’re dealing with, then all you need is the plugin’s name.
+If it’s a free plugin that you’re dealing with, then all you need is the plugin’s name.

 👉 Here’s a step-by-step tutorial on installing WordPress plugins.